Travelport-xx/travelport-uapi-tutorial/lesson2.md

 </SOAP:Envelope>
 ```

 Let's explain the approach the uAPI is using to encode the results.
-Each "type" of entity is detailed once, typically in a "list" of that type, for example the `air:FlightDetailsList` has many `air:FlightDetails` entities within in (and many more were clipped out for space reasons!).
-Similarly, the `air:AirSegmentList` contains many `air:AirSegment` encodings (again, we removed many `air:AirSegment` for space).
-However, it is important to note that _within_ the `air:AirSegment` it does not repeat the `air:FlightDetails` but instead uses a `air:FlightDetailsRef` to refer to the flight details in question.
+Each "type" of entity is detailed once, typically in a "list" of that type, for example the `air:FlightDetailsList` has many `air:FlightDetails` entities within it (and many more were clipped out for space reasons).
+Similarly, the `air:AirSegmentList` contains many `air:AirSegment` encodings (again, we removed many `air:AirSegment` items for space).
+However, it is important to note that _within_ the `air:AirSegment`, the response does not repeat the `air:FlightDetails` but instead uses an `air:FlightDetailsRef` to refer to the flight details in question.
 The `air:FlightDetailsRef` has a `Key` attribute that matches up with the `Key` attribute in the `air:FlightDetails`  object.
 Why do it this way?
 Primarily, this approach avoids repetition which would bloat the already large requests and responses.
 If you look at the last XML objects in the example you will see two "solutions" (`air:AirItinerarySolution`) that clearly indicate that it is possible to have a compact representation... after you have all the definitions above!
-Interestingly, a single `air:ItinerarySolution` may encode may possible itineraries (despite the name!) because it "connects" segments with the `air:Connection` entries.
+Interestingly, a single `air:ItinerarySolution` may encode many possible itineraries (despite the name) because it "connects" segments with the `air:Connection` entries.
 We'll explain more about this later when discuss building "routings."

 The large size of these messages and the complexity of encoding and decoding them is one of the more serious complaints about SOAP/XML as a transport in systems such as the uAPI.
-We will not debate that point here, but just mention that the requests and responses sent to and from the Travelport system to end up being hundreds of lines of XML.
+We will not debate that point here, but just mention that the requests and responses sent to and from the Travelport system often end up being hundreds of lines of XML.

 ### Decoding Part 1: Building Maps

-For the tutorial, we have provided you with helper code	to take a list, such as `air:FlightDetailsList` and build a Java `HashMap` that maps all keys to the full `air:FlightDetails` objects.
+For the tutorial, we have provided you with helper code	to take a list, such as `air:FlightDetailsList`, and build a Java `HashMap` that maps all keys to the full `air:FlightDetails` objects.
 This is handy to build first so when your are decoding something like the `air:AirItinerarySolution` you can easily get to the "true" objects being worked with.
-Here is the part of the `main()` routine in `Lesson2` that builds the maps named `allSegments` and `allDetails` from the response (`rsp`) to our availability search request:
+Here is the part of the `main()` routine in `Lesson2` that builds the maps `allSegments` and `allDetails` from the response (`rsp`) to our availability search request:

 ```java
 //make tables that map the "key" (or a reference) to the proper